Teycir/Chuckle/README.md

 ### Common Questions

 **Q: Is Chuckle really free?**
 A: Yes!
-Google gives you 1,500 free AI requests per day.
-That's enough for most people.
+OpenRouter provides free tier models with no daily limits.

 **Q: Is my data safe?**
 A: Yes!
 Everything stays on your computer.
 Chuckle doesn't send your data to any servers.